Frozen Locks On The Car? Lube Your Locks!

 Updated Jan 30th, 2023

-We’ve got some cold winter weather coming through so I wanted to refresh this 7 years old blog on protecting your car against cold winter weather.
+We’ve got some cold winter weather coming through, so I wanted to refresh this 7-year-old blog on protecting your car against cold winter weather.
 Here are some common issues for cars in cold weather and how you deal with them.

 2. My doors, locks, door handles, windows, and wipers are frozen and won’t move.
 How do I de-ice them?